-In the context of education, the Ministry of Science and Education is responsible for the system of pupils' boarding homes (učenički domovi) and students' dormitories (studentski smještaj).
+In the context of education, the Ministry of Science and Education is responsible for the system of pupils' boarding homes (učenički domovi) and students' dormitories (studentski smještai).
 The Ordinance on conditions and manner of exercising rights of full-time students to subsidized housing (Pravilnik o uvjetima i načinu ostvarivanja prava redovitih studenata na subvencionirano stanovanje, NN 63/2019) provides for the right to subsidized accommodation in students' dormitories, pupils' boarding homes and subsidized accommodation of students staying with private landlords.

-Pupils' boarding homes Student's dormitories are educational institutions at the level of secondary education, which, as a part of their education, provide accommodation and meals for students while attending secondary education.
-Pupils' boarding homes Students' dormitories annually publish a contest for admission of pupils into boarding home dormitory in which they publicly announce the number of vacancies and conditions for admission to the boarding home dormitory for the next school year.
-If more pupils students apply than the number of available places, the pupils' boarding home student's dormitory makes a selection according to the established points.
+Pupils' boarding homes are educational institutions at the level of secondary education, which, as a part of their education, provide accommodation and meals for students while attending secondary education.
+Pupils' boarding homes annually publish a contest for admission of pupils into boarding home in which they publicly announce the number of vacancies and conditions for admission to the boarding home for the next school year.
+If more pupils apply than the number of available places, the pupils' boarding home makes a selection according to the established points.
 Individual family, health and social circumstances allow students to achieve more points.
 For example, a higher score is achieved by a student living with one or both parents with long-term illness, a student who lives with a long-term unemployed both parents, a student living with a single parent or a social welfare user.